marnixhendriks/persona_api/readme.md

 ## Next ##
 This is still Work in process.
 Future implementations will involve the following:
 - assigning a profession;
-- providing a link to a photo that fits age, profession, gender and eventually origin;
+- providing a link to a photo that fits age, profession, gender and origin;
 - implementation of foreign names;
 - implementation of interests/hobbies;
 - implementation of favorite brands;
 - small description;
 - etc.